 - A. Organization and Supervision. - 1.
 An organizational plan shall be developed. - 2.
 Surgical Services shall be under the medical direction of a qualified physician or a physician committee. - 3.
 A Surgical Services Registered Nurse supervisor shall be accountable and responsible for patient care. - 4.
 Surgical Services shall have written policies and procedures that include: - a.
 Operative and special consents; - b.
 Fire and disaster plans; - c.
 Environmental control; - d.
 Visitor and traffic control to include allowance for no one other than staff or professionals without the expressed consent of the physician and operating room supervisor; - e.
 Safety practices; - f.
 Infection control measures; - g.
-Care and disposition of surgical specimens, cultures and foreign bodies; - h.
+Care and disposition of surgical specimens, cultures, and foreign bodies; - h.
 Care of special equipment including preventive maintenance contracts and records; - i.
 Emergency management; - j.
 Orientation of all personnel; and - k.
 Medication accountability.
-(Refer to Section 11, Patient Care Service and Section 16, Pharmacy.) - 5.
-Clinically relevant educational programs shall be conducted on a regularly scheduled basis not less than 12 per year.
-There shall be written documentation with employee signature, program title/subject, presenter, date and outline or narrative of presented program. - 6.
-A surgery schedule shall be maintained in the surgery suite. - 7.
-There shall be a continuous QA/PI program that is specific to the patient care administered.
+(Refer to Section 11, Patient Care Service and Section 58, Pharmacy.) - 5.
+Clinically relevant educational programs shall be conducted at regularly scheduled intervals with no less than 12 per year.
+There shall be written documentation with employee signature, program title/subject, presenter, date and outline or narrative of presented program.

+- 6. A surgery schedule shall be maintained in the surgery suite.

+- 7. There shall be continuous QA/PI program that is specific to the patient care administered.

-- 8. A current roster of physicians and dentists with a delineation of each physician's and dentist's surgical privileges shall be accessible and available in the confidential files of the Surgical Services Registered Nurse and in the files of the hospital administrator.
+- 8. A current roster of physicians and dentists with a delineation of each physician's and dentists surgical privileges shall be accessible and available in the confidential files of the Surgical Services Registered Nurse and in the files of the hospital administrator.

 - 9. The following information shall be maintained in the surgery services log:

 - a.
 Patient's full name;

 - b.
 Hospital number;

 - c.
 Surgeon;

 - d.
 Assistant surgeon;

 - e.
 Type of anesthetic and person administering;

 - f.
 Pre and postoperative diagnoses;

 - g.
 Circulating nurse;

 - h.
 Scrub nurse(s);

 - i.
 Procedures;

 - j.
 Complications;

 - k.
 Sponge, needle, and instrument count;

 - 1. Time of beginning and ending of case; and

 - m.
 Other persons present.

 - B. Environment, Equipment and Supplies.

 - 1. A safe operating room environment shall be established, controlled and consistently monitored.

 - 2. At a minimum, the following general equipment and supplies shall be in the surgical suite:

-- a.
 Call-in system;

-- b.
-Crash cart;

-- c.
-Cardiac monitor

-- d.
-Defibrillator;

-- e.
-Resuscitating equipment;